Algebraic subgroups of the group of birational transformations of ruled surfaces: Automorphism groups of irrational conic bundles

 \begin{lemma} Assume that $\operatorname{char}(\kk)\neq 2$.
-Let $C$ be a curve and let $\kappa\colon X\to C$ be a conic bundle having at least one singular fibre.
-Suppose there exists a non trivial involution $f\in \Aut_C(X)$ fixing pointwise two sections $s_1$ and $s_2$.
+Let $C$ be a curve, and let $\kappa\colon X\to C$ be a conic bundle having at least one singular fibre.
+Suppose there exists a non-trivial involution $f\in \Aut_C(X)$ fixing pointwise two sections $s_1$ and $s_2$.
 Then in each singular fibre, the sections $s_1$ and $s_2$ pass through different irreducible components. \end{lemma}